Rootpye/Piepy/README.md

 # Quick Start
 - All code can be found in the example
 - Download piepy.exe and start it
-- Enter numbers of demical places to calculate π (recommend not over 1000000)
+- Enter numbers of demical places to calculate π (Result is save at pi_value.txt)
-- Result is save at pi_value.txt
+- Change name of pi_value.txt to whatever you want